Logistics/Telematics

 Goal

-The goal was to assess whether users could understand the map interface and effectively read and interpret the fuel trend graph.
+The goal was to assess whether users could understand the map, read and interpret fuel graphs, and spot theft and refueling events on their own.

 Updated Design